Guidelines

 Curating an exhibition is a significant time investment, but the exhibit production process will be guided by Gallery staff and a reasonable production calendar.
 A professional designer, preparator, conservator, and exhibition and engagement coordinator will ensure success.

-- Curators must allow exhibit production staff to exercise executive authority in design and item display.
+• Exhibit production staff will exercise executive authority in design and item display.

-- Curators must receive verbal approval from their direct supervisor or department chair prior to beginning the proposal process.
+• Curators must receive approval from their DEO or direct supervisor prior to beginning the proposal process.
+A letter of approval and recommendation will be required for submissions invited to round two.

-- Curators should be prepared to devote approximately 15 months+ to exhibition production.
+• Curators should be prepared to devote approximately 15 months+ to exhibition production and work as a team with co-curators and Libraries exhibition staff.

 Example: